 Why we built Billet

 Most POD apps were built for the dispatcher, not the driver.
 The dispatcher gets a beautiful real-time map.
-The driver gets a clunky app that crashes when the cell signal drops.
+The driver gets a clunky app that struggles when the cell signal drops.
 Billet flips that priority.
 The mobile app is built to work in the customer’s basement with no signal, capture a signature with GPS coordinates, and sync everything back when it gets WiFi.

 The accounting integration is the second priority.
 Most small distributors and contractors run on QuickBooks or Xero, and they don’t want to reconcile signed deliveries into invoices by hand.
 Billet does that round-trip automatically.